 I'm not really sure where the expression "easy as pie" came from.

-Perfectly Easy Apple Pie from Scratch
+How to Make Classic Apple Pie from Scratch